pocc/regexcap/README.md

 Replace packet fields with a regex and display filter.
 This is useful for removing personally sensitive information by field.
-[TraceWrangler](https://www.tracewrangler.com/), a windows GUI tool, also performs this function.
+[TraceWrangler](https://www.tracewrangler.com/) also performs this function, but is limited to a Windows GUI and has a limited set of editable fields.

 ## Installation